-Versus PLD+C using discounted WAC for PLD+C; [†]Versus observation and bevacizumab in the ratio 75:25; [‡]Versus observation and bevacizumab in the ratio 67:33; [§]Indicates cost-saving; QALY: quality-adjusted life year; WAC: wholesale acquisition cost
+^{}Versus PLD+C using discounted WAC for PLD+C; [†]Versus observation and bevacizumab in the ratio 75:25; based on findings for gBRCA subgroup for olaparib and niraparib, and both gBRCA and somatic BRCA subgroup for rucaparib; [‡]Versus observation and bevacizumab in the ratio 67:33; [§]Indicates cost-saving; QALY: quality-adjusted life year; WAC: wholesale acquisition cost

-For the population with gBRCA mutations, the average annual potential budgetary impact when using the WAC for niraparib was approximately \$55,500 per patient, decreasing to approximately \$48,800 when using the discounted WAC(Table ES12).
-For the non-gBRCA population, the average annual potential budgetary impact when using the WAC for niraparib was approximately \$55,500 per patient, decreasing to approximately \$48,800 when using the discounted WAC.
+For the population with gBRCA mutations, the average annual potential budgetary impact when using the WAC for niraparib was approximately \$55,500 per patient, decreasing to approximately \$48,800 when using the discounted WAC (Table ES12).
+For the non-gBRCA population, the average annual potential budgetary impact when using the WAC for niraparib was approximately \$37,900 per patient, decreasing to approximately \$32,600 when using the discounted WAC.

-In the recurrent BRCA-mutated population, average potential budgetary impact the average potential budgetary impact when using the WAC for rucaparib was an additional per-patient cost of approximately \$67,000, and approximately \$59,000 using the discounted WAC (Table ES12).
+In the population with recurrent BRCA-mutated disease receiving 3rd line or later treatment, average potential budgetary impact when using the WAC for rucaparib was an additional perpatient cost of approximately \$67,000, and approximately \$59,000 using the discounted WAC (Table ES12).